Maxpeng92/Hadoop-LogProc/README.md

 Standard Repartition Join
 =======
-It is also the join algorithm provided in the con- tributed join package of Hadoop **(org.apache.hadoop.contrib. utils.join)**.
+It is also the join algorithm provided in the contributed join package of Hadoop **(org.apache.hadoop.contrib. utils.join)**.
 L and R are dynamically partitioned on the join key and the corresponding pairs of partitions are joined.

 	Map phase:
 		- Each map task works on a split of either R or L, uses tagging to identify with is original table